Death Smiles on a Murderer: Plot

 Walter lies in his bed, falling asleep.
 The dark cat enters his room, and Walter suddenly notices Greta sitting near his bedside.
-As she crawls into bed and starts kissing him, her face turns rotten, and Walter lets out a drawn-out cry of terror.
+As she crawls into bed and starts kissing him, her face turns rotten.

 In the family granary, Greta lures Simeon out of his hiding place, acknowledging that he did not betray her identity and promising him anything he could wish for: money, or better even, love.
-She then kills him by slashing his face to shreds with a straight razor.
-As the police are covering up Simeon's body, Walter's body is discovered nailed to a wall and clutching Greta's medallion.
+She then kills him.
+As the police are covering up Simeon's body, Walter's body is discovered clutching Greta's medallion.

 Inspector Dannick visits Professor Kempte about the medallion's symbols, who explains that the Incans believed they contained a formula which could bring their king back to life.
 Franz von Holstein, a brilliant former student of his, had worked on deciphering it, but had given up after his sister's death.
 Kempte gives Dannick Franz's address.

 In a final flashback to 1906 and to the room in which the film started, now brightly lit, Franz walks up to Greta, who is dressed in white and holding a bouquet of white flowers.
 He tells her triumphantly that he brought her back to life and that she is his now, puts the medallion inscribed with the year of her "new creation" around her neck and promises her they will leave and start a new life together.
 As "proof of love", Greta throws the white flowers at his face.
-Then she turns into the dark cat in mid-air, which repeatedly assaults and tears up Franz's face, gouges his eyes out and finally kills him.
+They turn into the dark cat in mid-air, which kills him.
 Greta, whose dress has magically turned red, giggles and leaves with a smile.
 Dannick, now entering this room in 1909, discovers Franz's corpse.

 At the cemetery, Dannick looks at Greta's photograph on her empty grave, wondering whether he will ever solve the mystery about this woman who he has never even seen.
 When he returns home, the figure he previously addressed as his wife and which hitherto has been sitting with her back to the viewer turns around.
-It is an aged Greta smiling at Dannick, who reacts to seeing her, perhaps recognising her face as Greta's.
+It is an aged Greta smiling at Dannick, who reacts to seeing her, perhaps recognizing her face as Greta's.